suerion/AutomatedWorkcarts/README.md

 - `aw.replacetrigger <id> <option1> <option2> ...` -- Replaces all options on the specified trigger with the options specified, without moving the trigger.
 Options are the same as for `aw.addtrigger`.
 This is useful for removing options from a trigger since `aw.updatetrigger` does not allow that.
 - `aw.movetrigger <id>` -- Moves the specified trigger to the track position where the player is aiming.
 - `aw.removetrigger <id>` -- Removes the specified trigger.
-- `aw.showtriggers` -- Shows all nearby triggers to the player for 60 seconds.
+- `aw.showtriggers <seconds>` -- Shows all nearby triggers to the player for specified duration.
+Defaults to 60 seconds.
   - This displays the trigger id, speed, direction, etc.
   - Triggers are also automatically shown for 60 seconds when using any of the other trigger commands.